Regent Oceania: 19 nights from Papeete with Seven Seas Mariner

 Lautoka

-The Lautoka Sugar Mill was founded in 1903, its importance has grown over the years becoming one of the largest in the country and a major employer in the region.
-Besides sugar, economy includes tourism, manufacturing, and services.
-The city serves as an important port for both commercial and cruise ships, contributing to its economic vitality.
+In addition to sugar, the economy includes tourism, crafts and services.
+The city plays an important role as a port for both commercial and cruise ships.
 The importance of the port is linked to both trade and tourism.
-The port sees a bunch of cruise liners, giving passengers a chance to explore the city’s historic sites, hit the beaches and shop around.
+The port welcomes a lot of cruise ships, offering passengers the opportunity to explore the various historical sites of the city, reach the beautiful beaches and do some wild shopping.

 Port Vila